 "It is an unfair decision.
 I have not been fully compensated," said Ngajang Midin, 50, of the Ukit tribe, as tears rolled down his face.
-He has already moved to higher ground and the multi-billion-dollar dam has begun operations.
+He has already moved to higher ground and the multi-billion-dollar dam has begun operations."My cocoa and pepper trees are underwater.
+My ancestors' graves are buried under the sea of water," he said.

 About 15,000 people were forcibly relocated to make room for the dam and a reservoir about the size of Singapore, which began generating power last month.
 Many have made an unhappy transition to life in drab resettlement areas, and representatives of the evicted indigenous people launched a series of legal appeals.